-A cookie is a text file or a software item that logs information about your device's navigation on the Internet.
-It is controlled by your browser and sometimes has a unique, random number.
-You can read, destroy or modify cookies.
+A cookie is a text file, a code, or a software element that saves information relating the browsing history and pattern of your terminal on the Internet.
+It is under the control of your internet browser, and sometimes carries a unique and random number.
+You can read it, destroy it, or modify it.

 There are two ways to uninstall cookies.